zarillion/handynotes-plugins/plugins/09_Shadowlands/README.md

 * Dead Blanchy locations and progress for the [Sinrunner Blanchy](https://www.wowhead.com/item=182614/blanchys-reins) mount.
 * Dredbat Statue locations and paths for the [Bat!](https://www.wowhead.com/achievement=14769/bat) achievement.
 * Impressionable Gorger progress for the [Loyal Gorger](https://www.wowhead.com/item=182589/loyal-gorger) mount.
+* Fugitive Soul locations for the [Absolution for All](https://www.wowhead.com/achievement=14274/absolution-for-all) achievement.
 * Inquisitor locations for the [It's Always Sinny in Revendreth](https://www.wowhead.com/achievement=14276/its-always-sinny-in-revendreth) achievement.

 ### The Maw